Specoptor/hamilton-clerk-of-court/README.md

-# README for `main.py`

-## Foreclosure Records Scraper
+# Foreclosure Records Scraper

 This script uses Selenium to automate the process of searching foreclosure records for a given date range on the website `https://www.courtclerk.org/records-search/foreclosure/`.
-Once the records are fetched, it will print the count of the results found.
+After fetching the records, it prints the count of the results and then leverages the `TableReader` class from `models.py` to extract and print the table data.

 ### Dependencies